Tensor Train decomposition on TensorFlow (T3F)

-\section{Implementation details}
+\section{Implementation Details}

 The library provides two base classes: \texttt{TensorTrain} and \texttt{TensorTrainBatch} that support storing one tensor in the Tensor Train format and a batch of such tensors respectively, i.e. a list of tensors of the same shape that are supposed to be processed together.
-These two classes support most of the logic of \texttt{tf.Tensor} class (e.g. \texttt{.op}, \texttt{.name}, and \texttt{.get\_shape} methods).
-Under the hood, these classes are containers for the factors (which are represented as \texttt{tf.Tensor} objects) of the TT-format plus lightweight meta-information, which means that shall a person need to work with the factors directly she may easily access them.
-The rest of the library is a collection of functions which take as an input one or two TT-objects and output a TT-object or a \texttt{tf.Tensor} object depending on the semantics of a particular function.
-For example, function \texttt{t3f.multiply(left, right)} implements elementwise multiplication of two TT tensors (or batches of TT tensors), but also supports multiplication of a TT tensor by a number.
+These two classes support most of the API of \texttt{tf.Tensor} class (e.g. \texttt{.op}, \texttt{.name}, and \texttt{.get\_shape()}).
+Under the hood, these classes are containers for the TT-cores represented as \texttt{tf.Tensor} objects, plus lightweight meta-information.
+This design allows one to work with the TT-cores directly if necessary.
+The rest of the library is a collection of functions, each taking as an input one or two TT-objects and outputting a TT-object or a numerical value depending on the semantics of the function.
+For example, the function \texttt{t3f.multiply(left, right)} implements elementwise multiplication of two TT-tensors (or batches of TT-tensors) but also supports multiplication of a TT-tensor by a number.
 As an output, this function returns a \texttt{TensorTrain} or a \texttt{TensorTrainBatch} object.

-Basic functionality of the library consists of tools for creating tensors (e.g. \texttt{t3f.ones} or \texttt{t3f.random\_tensor}), rich indexing of the tensors, element-wise operations (addition and multiplication), matrix by matrix multiplication, SVD based operations (e.g. factorizing a tensor into the TT-format or rounding a TT-object to find it's closest lower rank approximation).
-For a complete list of supported operations, see the API reference documentation.
+A typical machine learning use case would be to initialize a random TT-matrix and use it to define a neural network layer (using \texttt{t3f.matmul(tt\_matrix, x)} to compute the matrix-by-vector product instead of the usual \texttt{tf.matmul(matrix, x)}).
+Then, one can use the optimization functionality of TensorFlow to train the model with respect to its parameters including the TT-cores of the TT-matrix~\citep{novikov2015tensorizing,NIPS2016_6211,lebedev2014speeding,yang2017tensor}.
+See this and other example in the documentation\footnote{\url{https://t3f.readthedocs.io/en/latest/tutorials/tensor_nets.html}}.

+A typical non-machine-learning use case would be finding the solution of a PDE discretized on a grid in the TT-format~\citep{grasedyck2013literature,khoromskij2018tensor}.
+One would initialize a tensor in the TT-format and then iteratively perform the updates as a sequence of operations on the tensor.
+At the end of each iteration, one would typically use the rounding operation \texttt{t3f.round(iterate, max\_tt\_rank=r)}, which finds the best approximation to a TT-tensor among TT-tensors of lower TT-rank, in order to restrict the TT-rank growth.
+T3F is a good fit for these applications because of the Riemannian optimization and GPU support and it was already used by~\cite{rakhuba2019low}.

-\subsection{Batch processing}
+\subsection{Batch Processing}